When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Empirical Study

-We evaluate the gains of personalization for each model in terms of three performance metrics: (1) \emph{error rate}, which reflects the accuracy of yes-or-no predictions, e.g., for a diagnostic test~\citep[][]{eusebi2013diagnostic}; (2) \emph{expected calibration error} (ECE), which measures the reliability of risk predictions for a risk score~\citep[][]{blaha2016critical}; (3) \emph{area under ROC curve} (AUC), which measures accuracy in ranking, e.g., for triage~\citep[e.g.,][]{zhan2020blastocyst}.
+We evaluate the gains of personalization for each model in terms of three performance metrics, reflecting common metrics that are encountered in different tasks: (1) \emph{error rate}, which reflects the accuracy of yes-or-no predictions, e.g., for a diagnostic test~\citep[][]{eusebi2013diagnostic}; (2) \emph{area under ROC curve} (AUC), which measures accuracy in ranking, e.g., for triage~\citep[e.g.,][]{zhan2020blastocyst}; (3) \emph{expected calibration error} (ECE), which measures the reliability of risk predictions for a risk score~\citep[][]{blaha2016critical,ustun2019learning}.